This morning we got the news that at the age of 50 Micheal Jackson had passed away.

 The last two and a bit weeks have been spent scouring shops for the final bits of my wedding outfit for Laura's wedding.
 I managed to get a really pretty dress off the Littlewoods cat. ages ago but still needed to get all the accessories that turn a simple dress into a fabbie wedding outfit.
 I decided to start with the jacket so that I could work in the colour scheme.

+The dress, a grey based blue has cream embroidered flowers, pinkish seed beads and silver sequins (it sounds horrid, but honest it is really sweet).
 Now this should have given me scope for plenty of colours in a jacket, pink, blue, cream, ivory, grey, or even a green in the same hue.
 Laura andI went into town and visited every single womanswear shop we could think of.
 I wasnt being fussy, anything smart in my size would have done.
 We simply couldnt find many jackets and they were all either black or white!

 Exhausted and out of car parking time, we came home I started searching the net.
 Still no luck.
 This was posing a problem as it is a strappy dress and really needs more than a cardigan to finish the look.

+Anyway, pushing the problem to one side, Saturday Martin and I set off for a week in the Yorkshire Dales, where we had rented a little cottage for a bit of a get away.
+After five and a half hours of fairly pleasant driving, we arrived in the village of Bainbridge to an interesting sight.
 Yorkshire villages are full of wonderful stone cottages and narrow lanes with no street parking.
 There was a spot for leaving our car a little way down the lane from our cottage but too far for two road weary oldies to carry heavy suitcases, so we opened the little swing gate to the road running behind the three cottages terraced with ours.
 No sooner than we had removed the last case than the wonderful friendly man from the end of the road arrived to greet us at the door ..... no actually it was to have a right moan and winge about us parking the car there!
 Did we know he had solicitors letters and everything against the shower who owned the cottage to stop this sort of thing ..blah, blah, blah.
 What a sad old git he must have been.
 Well we bowed and scrapped and doffed our caps, then after moving the car, retireing into the kitchen for a good giggle.

 The cottage was everything you would expect from a yorkshire stone built home, and it did us proud for the week.
 The only downsides being that there was no mobile phone signal in the middle of the downs, and it was also quite a way into the dales, meaning long drives to anywhere.
 In fact Martin managed to do most of his first 1000 miles driving on his new car during the week we were there.